 Butternut squash puree- Fresh butternut squash is sliced and roasted until it is fragrant and tender.
 The flesh is then removed from the squash and pureed in a food processor until smooth.
-You'll have delicious homemade butternut squash puree in just an hour to use in all of your favorite fall dishes and throughout the year!
+You'll have delicious homemade butternut squash puree in just an hour to use in your favorite fall dishes and throughout the year!

 The cold weather is here, and with that comes all the cravings for comfort foods.
 Winter is a great time to enjoy all of the delicious squashes available.
-Butternut squash is one of my favorites because it's so versatile and irresistibly tasty.
+Butternut squash is one of my favorites because it's versatile and irresistibly tasty.
 This butternut squash puree recipe is sure to be a new winter staple.
-It's an easy and healthy way to be incorporate more vegetables into your diet and is so versatile.
+It's an easy and healthy way to incorporate more vegetables into your diet and is so versatile.
 It can be used as a side dish, soup thickener, sauce base, or ingredient in baked goods and smoothies.

 Why You'll Love This Butternut Squash Puree Recipe